 Mentor Approval: To submit a scheduling request, students need to click either the Schedule Now or Request Approval button for the assessment scheduling process to start.
-All students need Mentor approval to schedule their first attempt and Course Mentor approval for all subsequent attempts.
+All students need program mentor approval to schedule their first attempt and course instructor approval for all subsequent attempts.

-How to find Course Mentor contact info: If students require academic content assistance, course mentors are eager to help!
-Students can find course mentor contact information within their course of study.
+How to find course instructor contact info: If students require academic content assistance, course instructors are eager to help!
+Students can find course instructor contact information within their course of study.

-Retakes: Before a retake of any objective assessment can be approved, the student, student mentor and course mentor must engage in an intervening learning experience.
+Retakes: Before a retake of any objective assessment can be approved, the student, program mentor, and course instructor must engage in an intervening learning experience.
 In addition, students who do not pass their assessment on the first or second attempt will be required to wait a minimum of five days and receive approval from Mentoring Leadership before any subsequent assessment attempts can be scheduled.
 See Assessment Approval and Retake Policy.

 L: Launch Process Information